cyevgeniy/evg.moe/content/posts/zod-validation.md

 Our form now accepts all possible string values, without any restrictions.
-It's time to add validation and tell the user what fields were filled incorrectly.
-Let's add error messages the input fields:
+It's time to add validation and tell the user what fields were filled are incorrect.
+Let's add error messages to the input fields (you can check out `input` css class in the full source code at the end of the post):

 ```
 <div class="input">